Immortals of Indian Mythology: Sage Vyas

 (This has no reference to Veda Vyasa and is added just as an additional note.
 Source: Wikipedia.)

 The legend of Mount Meru is also interesting.
 Ancient legends describe moving some parts of Mount Meru to Java.
 They explain how Lord Shiva ordered Brahma and Vishnu to fill the island of Java with human beings.
-However, Java was free floating island in the ocean without any stability. to make the island stable, the Gods decided to nail the island to earth by moving parts of Meru mountain in Jambudweepa (India) and attaching it to Java.
-The resultant mountain is Mount Semeru, the tallest mountain of Java.
+However, Java was a free-floating island in the ocean without any stability. to make the island stable, the Gods decided to nail the island to earth by moving parts of Meru mountain in Jambudweepa (India) and attaching it to Java.
+The resultant mountain is Mount Semeru, the tallest mountain in Java.

 Mahabharata and other literature

-Vyasa is considered till date a very learned person and is attributed with the greatest literature written in ancient India.
+Vyasa is considered to date a very learned person and is attributed to the greatest literature written in ancient India.

-Altogether he and his disciples are credited with writing of the following works:
+Altogether he and his disciples are credited with the writing of the following works:

 Mahabharata and Lord Ganesha:

 Vyasa is credited with writing the epic tale of Mahabharata.
-While writing, Vyasa needed assistance of another learned person who would transcribe that which Vyasa dictates.
+While writing, Vyasa needed the assistance of another learned person who would transcribe that which Vyasa dictates.
 Lord Ganesha was the person suitable for the role.
-On asking for help of Lord Ganesha, he put a condition that Vyasa will narrate the whole story without a pause.
+On asking for the help of Lord Ganesha, he put a condition that Vyasa will narrate the whole story without a pause.
 On that, Vyasa agreed to do so, given the condition that Lord Ganesha must understand each verse before he transcribed it.
-Ganesha agreed to this condition and together they then wrote Mahabharata, Upanishads and 18 puranas.
+Ganesha agreed to this condition and together they then wrote Mahabharata, Upanishads, and 18 Puranas.
 It took them 3 years to complete Mahabharata.
-Mahabharata is said to have been written in year 3100 BC and was written before it occurred as Veda Vyasa was knower of the future.
+Mahabharata is said to have been written in the year 3100 BC and was written before it occurred as Veda Vyasa was the knower of the future.

 Vyasa and Lord Ganesha